tomaszrykala/LloydsTechTest/README.md

 When a Config Change occurs while a network call is being made, that call is cancelled and re-launched on start.

-After a call has been made, the call is not restarted, and the state is resumed.
+After a call was completed, the call is not restarted, and the state is resumed.

 **The Sample requires an API Token** to be added for the search function to work.
 Instructions provided below.

 ____
 ### Use instructions
 1. Clone the repository and open in Android Studio